Toxic Flow: The Addictive, Exhausting Reality of Multi-Agent Coding

 The Data: This Is Not Anecdotal

-The Boston Consulting Group and Harvard Business Review published a study of 1,488 full-time US workers in March 2026 that gives toxic flow a quantitative backbone:11
+The Boston Consulting Group and Harvard Business Review published a study of 1,488 full-time US workers in March 2026 that gives toxic flow a quantitative backbone:29

-• 14% of AI-using workers report what BCG calls “AI brain fry” — mental fatigue from excessive AI oversight
+• 14% of AI-using workers report what BCG calls “AI brain fry” — mental fatigue from excessive AI oversight.
+Among software engineers and developers specifically, the figure rises to 18%

 • Workers with high AI oversight experience 14% more mental effort, 12% increased mental fatigue, and 19% more information overload